sysintelligent/bdc-bridge/packaging/homebrew/README.md

 - Calculating the SHA256 hash
 - Updating both local and tap formulas
 - Committing and pushing changes

+#### Prerequisites
+- Git access to both the main repository and the tap repository
+- GitHub CLI installed (if using GitHub releases)
+- Proper SSH keys configured for GitHub access
+- Write permissions to both repositories

+#### Error Handling
+The script includes several safety checks:
+- Verifies the new version is provided
+- Checks for existing tags and removes them if necessary
+- Retries SHA256 hash calculation up to 5 times
+- Verifies formula updates before committing
+- Ensures proper cleanup of temporary files

 To use the script:
 ```bash